 NASA Earthdata Cloud Data Access Guide

-The NASA Earthdata Cloud is the NASA cloud-based archive of Earth observations.
+The NASA Earthdata Cloud is NASA’s cloud-based archive of Earth observations.
 It is hosted by Amazon Web Services (AWS).
-The NSIDC DAAC is in the process of transferring data products to the Earthdata Cloud.
-For a list of NSIDC DAAC data products that are currently available in the cloud, see NSIDC DAAC Cloud Collection page.
+The NSIDC DAAC is currently transferring data products to the Earthdata Cloud.
+The list of NSIDC DAAC data products available in Earthdata Cloud is provided in NSIDC Data Search.

 Key things to know

-• Downloading data from the Earthdata Cloud to your local computer or storage system is and will continue to be free for users.
-For further general information on the Earthdata Cloud please see FAQs about NSIDC DAACs Earthdata Cloud migration.
+- Downloading data from the Earthdata Cloud to your local computer or storage system is and will continue to be free for users.
+You don't need an AWS account to download data.
+For more general information on the Earthdata Cloud please see FAQs about NSIDC DAACs Earthdata Cloud migration.

-• This guide will be updated with more information over time, as more tools to access data in the cloud become available.
+- This guide will be updated with more information as more tools for accessing data in the cloud become available.

 earthaccess

-The earthaccess Python library provides an easy way to search, download, or stream NASA Earth science data using a few lines of code.
+The earthaccess Python library simplifies searching, downloading, or streaming NASA Earth science data, requiring only a few lines of code.

 Wget and cURL

-Users familiar with downloading data using WGET or cURL can continue to use these command line tools to download data in Earthdata Cloud.
+Users familiar with WGET or cURL can continue using these command line tools to download data from Earthdata Cloud.
 Instructions and examples are provided in the Earthdata Cloud Cookbook at https://nasa-openscapes.github.io/earthdata-cloud-cookbook/how-tos/access-data/access-command-line.html

 Resources